Aniketp705/Anime-Tracker/README.md

 4. **Run the Streamlit App**:
     ```bash
     streamlit run streamlit_app/main.py
+    ```
+    Note: run the app from the root directory to avoid any issues while importing the libraries.
 5. Enjoy exploring and managing you anime world!

 <!-- ## 📁 Project Structure